Jason learned early on the importance of public service

 Jason, Diana & True

-Jason lives in Columbia with his wife, Diana, an entrepreneur, and their son True, who will turn 3 in September.
+Jason lives in Columbia with his wife, Diana, an entrepreneur, and their son True, who turned three years-old in September.